-What day of the week is Veterans Day?
-Here is a chart of the exact days for 2015.
+What day of the week is Veterans Day in 2016?

 Veterans Day, a federal holiday, now honors and celebrates all veterans who have served during peace or wartime.
 Display the flag to salute our veterans!
 See American Flag Guidelines.

 Note: In Canada, Remembrance Day is observed.
 This day honors veterans who have died in service to their country.

 How did Veterans Day start?
 Read what the Almanac has to say, then visit the great sites below to learn more!

 |2017||Saturday, November 11|

 Veterans Day History

 Originally Armistice Day, commemorating the signing of the agreement that ended World War I at 11:00 A.M., November 11, 1918, this federal holiday was changed to Veterans Day in 1954.
 At that time, it became a day to honor all the men and women who have served in the armed forces of the United States.
 Each year, special ceremonies are held at Arlington National Cemetery in Virginia.